DUNE/dune_plot_style/README.md

 ### matplotlib

-The matplotlib example script can be found in `dune_plot_style/examples/matplotlib`.
-It creates a handful of common plot types used in HEP, including stacked histograms, data-to-simulation comparisons, and 2D histograms with confidence contours drawn.
-To run the example script and produce some plots, simply run
+The matplotlib example script can be found in `dune_plot_style/examples/matplotlib` To run the example script and produce its plots, simply run

 ```
 python3 example.py